FourTimes/java-docker-ansible/README.md

 vim ~/.ssh/authorized_keys # paste the id_rsa.pub key from top of the command exit
 ```
 Note: If this is not executable you cannot connect from ansible server or jenkins to target machine.
+Here jenkins server act as ansible server.